Vikaspogu/blog/content/blog/pi-garage-k3s.md

 npm i pug -S
 ```

-1. add `views` folder in root directory and create a new `index.pug` file in views folder
+1. add the `views` folder in the root directory and create a new `index.pug` file in the views folder
 2. wire up templating engine with application
 3. render index page on root `/` endpoint
 4. integrate button with `/relay` endpoint, which will open/closed garage door